Login

 ABYDA Product Page

-This blog we will be exploring how LPG was first discovered and how is progressed throughout the years.
+This blog explores how LPG was first discovered and how it has progressed throughout the years.

 What is LPG?

 LPG (Liquefied Petroleum Gas) is a hydrocarbon gas that exists in a liquefied form.
-LPG is a colourless, low carbon and highly efficient fuel.
+It is colourless, low in carbon, and highly efficient as a fuel source.
+The two main types of LPG are Propane (C3H8) and Butane (C4H10), which can be utilized for various applications such as BBQs, heating, and more.

-LPG boils at a low temperature and to avoid it evaporating due to its low boiling point, it is typically stored in pressurised steel vessels such as gas bottles.
+LPG boils at low temperatures, and to prevent it from evaporating due to its low boiling point, it is typically stored in pressurized steel vessels, like gas bottles.

 How LPG was First Discovered!

-Practical use of LPG dates to , when the fuel was utilised for brazing lamps and metal cutting blowtorches, however commercial production did not begin until the &#;s, when LPG sales topped 223 thousand gallons in the US and 3 years following the figures grew to 400 thousand gallons.
+Practical usage of LPG dates back to the 1920s, when it was employed for brazing lamps and metal cutting blowtorches.
+However, commercial production did not start until the late 1930s, when LPG sales reached 223 thousand gallons in the US.
+Just three years later, sales grew to 400 thousand gallons.

-In , LPG was first used as a motor fuel and the first LPG refrigerator was made.
-By , the level of fuel sales was as much as 10 million gallons in the US.
+In 1929, LPG was first used as a motor fuel, and the first LPG refrigerator was manufactured.
+By 1930, fuel sales increased to approximately 10 million gallons in the US.

-LPG first appeared in Europe when it was imported from the USA and introduces in France in mid-&#;s.
+LPG first appeared in Europe when it was imported from the USA and introduced in France in the mid-1930s.

 LPG During the Second World War